March 20, 2026

 Propositions and Theorems

-Expressions that handle truth and falsehood like this are called “logical expressions.”
-In this article, I use logical expressions to represent whether a proposition is a theorem, but there are other ways to do this.
-For example, one approach is to consider a “tautology”—a proposition that is always true—as a theorem.
+Formulas that handle True and False in this way are called “logical formulas”.
+This time, we decided to use the truth value of logical formulas to express whether a proposition is a theorem, but there are other ways to express whether a proposition is a theorem.
+For example, one idea is to consider a proposition that is always True, called a “tautology”, as a theorem.

 Creating Propositions